jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+--> image editing controls (and others) should "take-over" the 1st & 2nd level control area (either via overlay or actual live region)

 --> improve filters with before and after

 --> "edit mode" -- either use/implement or hide... (is useful for dev i suppose)